How Christians Can Deal With Narcissists

 Like most narcissists whose unreasonable expectations have not been met, he went into a destructive rampage.
 He didn't get his way, so he was ready to kill all of his advisors.
 He didn't care about the people themselves or the anguish of their families.
 Because they didn't do what he wanted, he said "off with their heads!" as the queen of hearts said in Alice in Wonderland.

 Daniel prayed to God for guidance and praised Him when He gave him the interpretation of the dream.
 Daniel went before the king and told him what the dreams meant.
 He was thoroughly grounded in his life as an Israelite who obeyed God.

 In the same way, we need to be in a state of obedience and submission to God when facing the challenge of dealing with narcissists.
 It is easy to reach for a phone to call a friend or dig in a self-help book, but what we really need is to spend some time on our knees to seek God's guidance.

 Narcissists can be very dangerous when crossed.
-We need to have a true understanding of how narcissists think and operate as well commit a lot of time to prayer for the wisdom to know how to handle them.
+We need to understand f how narcissists think and operate as well commit to a lot of time to prayer for the wisdom to know how to handle them.

-He did not take revenge: It is easy to respond to narcissists by become defensive and striking back, but that would just aggravate the situation.
+It is easy to respond to narcissists by becoming defensive and striking back, but that would just aggravate the situation.
 If Daniel had started mouthing off to his executioners and criticizing the king, he would have been killed and the book of Daniel would not have been written.

 Instead, Daniel focused on solving the problem at hand by seeking God's guidance and offering to interpret the king's dream.
 Each situation like this with a narcissist is different and should be considered carefully.